Alfred Grislawski: In defense of the Reich

+On 26 September 1944, Grislawski was credited with a P-38 twin-engine fighter shot down as his 133rd and last claim.
+His Bf 109 G-14 (Werknummer 462649) was hit in the engine by a P-51 flown by Col. Hubert Zemke and caught fire.
 Grislawski bailed out, fearing that he would be shot in his parachute, he deployed his parachute at low altitude and hit the ground very hard.
 He was taken to a hospital at Haltern where he was diagnosed, indicating that his second and third vertebrae were cracked.
 Two days later, he was moved to a hospital at Gelsenkirchen-Buer, and then for further treatment to Gotha.
 While Grislawski was in Gotha, his wife Ilse gave birth to their daughter Ingrid, born on 24 October 1944.
 In early-1945, Grislawski was taken to Badgastein in the Austrian Alps for convalescence.
 Following the German surrender in May 1945, he was taken in US custody and taken to a POW camp in Salzburg where he was interrogated and released later that month.

 Later life

 After his release, Grislawski travelled to Leuna, which at the time was still occupied by the First United States Army, to rejoin his wife and child.
 When it became apparent that Leuna would fall under Soviet jurisdiction as part of the Soviet occupation zone, Grislawski fearing further prosecution decided to travel to his hometown of Wanne-Eickel which was then part of the British occupation zone.
 There, the family was reunited again in 1946.
 Grislawski worked as a truck driver and later as a janitor at the Gymnasium Wanne, at the time an all girls secondary school.

 He declined to join the Bundesluftwaffe because of his wartime injuries.
 Grislawski died on 19 September 2003 in Herne.